Syndicate Wars (DOS)

 ---|---|

 Throughout the game large metallic domes can be seen, seemingly as just another part of the scenery.
 However, in the pre-alpha demo these can be observed constantly opening and closing.
 In the final game they do nothing - apart from, it turns out - on the Duplicity trilogy of levels (missions 8, 13, and 75).
 On these missions (all based on the same template), there are a pair of policemen with commands to constantly open and close the domes here.
-This has no meaningful effect at all, but at least shows what would be inside them - a kind of podium.
+This has no meaningful effect at all, but at least shows a kind of podium inside them.
 In the making of column for the game in the magazine GamesMaster, lead programmer Mike Diskette describes a scenario of opening one of these domes to get access to a concealed tank[1].
 Therefore it seems the domes were to actually hide objects such as vehicles for the player to collect.
 In the final game it seems only NPCs can open these, but they are never used for anything.
 Furthermore, attempting to go inside an open dome shows that its collision model does not change even when open, making anything inside inaccessible.
 It seems this idea was either unfinished or simply abandoned.

 Cut Objectives